DarshalShetty/CIRC-GA-Coding-Challenge/readme.md

 use Jekyll because then I would have had to install the entire Ruby toolchain.
 Also, I used Gatsby because it used React underneath which I was familiar with.
-Since Gatsby interfaces well with GraphQL and Strapi could easily provide a GraphQL endpoint, I decided to it in this module.
+Since Gatsby interfaces well with GraphQL and Strapi could easily provide a GraphQL endpoint, I decided to use it in this module.
 However, since Gatsby and GraphQL were tools that I had very little experience with, I spent a lot of time debugging this module than I could like to admit.
+Theme-UI library was used to style and theme the React components.